CraigTreptow/rayz/README.md

 `ruff check .`

-## TODO

-- [ ] Generate new project
-- [ ] Set up CI/build pipeline

 ## Grid

 The canvas is a grid of pixels.
 The grid is defined by the number of rows and columns.
 The rows are the Y axis and the columns are the X axis.
-The origin is the top left corner of the grid.
-The X axis increases to the right and the Y axis increases down.:
+The origin is the bottom left corner of the grid.
+The X axis increases to the right and the Y axis increases up.

-0  1  2  3 ...
-C
-1
-2
-3
+R(y)
 .
 .
 .
-R
+3
+2
+1
+0  1  2  3 ...
+C (x)

 ## Chapter 1